 What I did not understand was business.

-Business and mindset.
-Business and the need for self-improvement.
+Business and mindset and the need for self-improvement.
 Business and resilience.
 Everything is a business, even the arts.
-If your goal is to go from town to town, city to city, making the art of your choosing and share it with the world, you damn well better know how to run that shit.
+If your goal is to go from town to town, city to city, making the art of your choosing and share it with the world, you damn well better know how to run that.
+Sometimes it means finding the right people . . . which might not be you.

 Learn your art, and learn business.
 We don’t live in a world of government grants for every little thing you think matters.
 You have to force the world to listen, and to give you money.
 In order to do that, you need to be good.